Best daily deals

 Man holding the Jabra Elite 75t charging case with close-up of the USB-C charging port.

-Jabra claims that the Elite 75t earbuds will get you around 7.5 hours of constant playback, with the case providing up to 28 hours of playback.
-For our battery tests, we make sure to play music on loop at a constant output of 75dB which is just below the recommended output to avoid damaging your hearing.
+Jabra claims that the Elite 75t earbuds will provide around 7.5 hours of constant playback, with the case providing up to 28 hours of playback.
+For our battery tests, we play music on a loop at a constant output of 75dB, which is just below the recommended output to avoid damaging your hearing.

-Running this test, we find that the Jabra Elite 75t earbuds manages 7 hours and 14 minutes which is still pretty impressive.
-Of course, if you listen to music on max volume, first of all you should read this, second of all it will likely die much quicker.
-It’s definitely an above-average battery, and it charges via USB-C as well as an added bonus.
+Running this test, we find that the Jabra Elite 75t earbuds manage 7 hours and 14 minutes, which is still pretty impressive.
+Of course, if you listen to music on max volume, first of all, you should read this, and second of all, it will likely die much quicker.
+It’s an above-average battery and charges via USB-C as a bonus.

 How good is the noise canceling and isolation?